Our shearling jacket: what I saw during production in the Parisian workshop

 This is the very small, sharp knife that is used to cut skins with precision.

-#2 Tabbing, to give shape to the leather
+#2 Tabling, to give shape to the leather

-This is what we call “tabulation” , a preliminary step to assembly.
+This is called "tablage" , a preliminary step to assembly.

-In short, if like me you were wondering how leather, supple and smooth, could take such a fixed form on a jacket, I hope this information will satisfy your curiosity.
+In short, if like me you were wondering how leather, supple and smooth, could take such a fixed shape on a jacket, I hope this information satisfies your curiosity.

-Each place sewn to another piece of leather then has its joints trimmed before assembly, to avoid any unsightly excess thickness.
+Each place sewn to another piece of leather then sees its junctions trimmed before assembly, to avoid any unsightly excess thickness.

-Besides, to give you an idea, our shearling is 2mm thick of leather, compared to 12mm thick of wool!
-Quite an armor, if I may say so.
+By the way, to give you an idea, our shearling is 2mm thick leather, for 12mm thick wool!
+A hell of a lot of armor, if I may say so.

 Here, it is a large piece that is sheared, probably to create the compartment of a pocket.
-But each assembled piece will have its edges meticulously shaved over a few millimeters, to allow precision assembly.
+But each assembled piece will have its edges meticulously shaved by a few millimeters, to allow for precision assembly.

 #4 Combing, for perfect finishes